malramsay64/phd-thesis/04_Machine_Learning/conclusion.md

-However most important to machine learning is the understanding of the data, whether that is finding a description of the local structure which best describes the differences between the states of interest or how find ways to simplify the high dimensional data.
+However most important to machine learning is the understanding of the data, whether that is finding a description of the local structure that best describes the differences between the states of interest or ways to simplify the high dimensional data.
 Understanding the data allows for simpler models that are both faster to compute, a very important factor when considering millions of local configurations,